learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 Now that we have a file system, all we need is a zipper so we can zip and zoom around it and add, modify and remove files as well as folders.
 Like with binary trees and lists, we're going to be leaving breadcrumbs that contain info about all the stuff that we chose not to visit.
-Like we said, a single breadcrumb should be kind of like a node, only it should contain everything except the sub-tree that we're currently focusing on.
+Like we said, a single breadcrumb should be kind of like a node, only it should contain everything except the subtree that we're currently focusing on.
 It should also note where the hole is so that once we move back up, we can plug our previous focus into the hole.

 In this case, a breadcrumb should be like a folder, only it should be missing the folder that we currently chose.